nickvandaelen/KidneyExchangeOptimization/README.md

   - `cycle_chain_deactivation/`: Contains Python scripts for solving the KEP using the cycle-chain deactivation method.
     - `allocation.py`: Standard allocation file containing a variety of classes.
     - `allocation_generalized.py`: Generalized allocation file containing variety of classes and functions, including the BFS algorithm for finding cycles and chains.
-    - `cycle_chain_deactivation.py`: Original cycle and chain deactivation algorithm wiyh fixed cycle and chain lengths.
+    - `cycle_chain_deactivation.py`: Original cycle and chain deactivation algorithm with fixed cycle and chain lengths.
     - `cycle_chain_deactivation_generalized.py`: Generalized version of the cycle-chain deactivation algorithm.
     - `run.ipynb`: Jupyter notebook for running cycle-chain deactivation on one file.
     - `run.py`: Python script to run kidney exchange optimization using normal or generalized methods.
 It accepts input/output files and options for cycle and chain lengths.